Polar Challenge: Background

 Competitors raced in teams of 3, many joining as individuals and forming teams when they meet other individuals during the training that led up to the race.
 The competitors were from different walks of life (not necessarily explorers or people with mountaineering experience), sharing a quest for adventure and to achieve something that only a few others had done.
 The race took place in one of the world's most extreme and hostile environments, with temperatures dropping as low as -35 °C, and where 80% of the world’s population of polar bears live.
-Competitors raced on skis, pulling their supplies in 120 lb pulkas, stopping en route at 3 manned checkpoints to re-supply.
+Competitors raced on skis, pulling their supplies in 120 lb pulkas, stopping en route at 3 staffed checkpoints to re-supply.

 Race history

 In 2003, Chris McLeod and Tony Martin captained the first and second place teams, respectively, in the first ever Polar Race.
 On their return to England, they decided to set up and run an alternative challenge themselves, and formed Polar Challenge Limited.
 Since then, they have organised and run the Polar Challenge every year.
 In 2004 the race was filmed for a BBC documentary series called ‘The Challenge’ which aired on worldwide television.
 Paul “Seamus” Hogan, a sales manager from London, England, with no experience of the outdoors whatsoever, was asked to enter the Challenge for the program.
 His team, Team Fujitsu led by Chris McLeod went on to win the race.
 In 2007, at the same time as the Challenge, the BBC's Top Gear programme presenters became the first people to drive to the 1996 location of the magnetic north pole in the Hilux Arctic Challenge.
 It was later broadcast as the Top Gear: Polar Special.

 The current race record holders are Team Hardware.com, consisting of Henry Cookson, Rupert Longsdon & Rory Sweet who won the challenge in 2005, they then went on to enter the Guinness Book of Records by being the first people to reach the Southern Pole of Inaccessibility by foot & kite ski in 2007.
 They were guided here by veteran guide Paul Landry whom they met during training in Resolute Bay prior to the race starting.